Skip to content

 HealthNextDoor’s mobile physio came to Margaret’s home twice a week for six weeks.
 Not only did she regain full function of her hand, but the physio also identified fall risks around her home and helped her make simple changes to prevent future accidents.

-“The cost was about the same as going to a clinic when you factor in transport,” Margaret says, “but the value was so much higher.
+“The convenience was incredible,” Margaret says, “but the value was so much higher than just saving travel time.
 I felt comfortable, my daughter could learn the exercises to help me, and I didn’t feel like a burden on anyone.”

 Expert Perspective